dorukayhan/gestalt-grimoire/README.md

     - `cmd set [type] [command] [userlevel/cooldown/cd/enabled/flags] [value]` edits command properties (`cd` is short for `cooldown`)
     - `cmd [delete/remove] [type] [command]` deletes commands.
 Deleting a code command won't remove its function from conf/commands.mjs!
 - `reload` reloads conf/commands.json and conf/commands.mjs.
 This can be used for changing a bunch of stuff all at once and is the only way to add/edit code commands without restarting the bot
-- `shutdown [seconds]` does exactly what it says.
+- `shutdown [seconds]` turns off the bot.
 The bot "ceases to glow magenta" after `seconds` seconds, or "slams shut" immediately if `seconds` isn't given

 The built-in is always enabled, can only be used by mods and the streamer, and has no cooldown.